Turcid-uwu/WxCLI/README.md

 I'll probably continue extending it and making the program structure neater in the near future.

-Only dependency is requests, everything else is standard python libs

 BEEG UPDATE!!!!!
 You can now select which area you would like to veiw alerts from!